 Although you understand the importance of top customer loyalty programs, the program in and of itself doesn't assure business success.
 Simply having a program isn't enough in today's world; it has to stand out from your competitors' programs and target the needs of your clients.
 Additionally, two sides of the same coin often contribute to a lack of success with loyalty programs.
 If the program is too complicated, it can be hard to understand, and if it is too simple or not properly promoted, your customers may not even realize its availability.
-Of course, the main reason your program doesn't always work is it has to compliment rather than provide a service.
+Of course, the main reason your program doesn't always work is it has to complement rather than provide a service.
 The program is a nice bonus for your customers, but first and foremost they expect great customer service which fills their needs as they aren't hiring you simply for the chance to receive a reward.

 How to Develop Top Customer Loyalty Programs That Work